ryanjeffares/poise/README.md

 * Use hashes instead of strings in runtime
     * Function names, namespace lookups, etc
     * And maybe also in the compiler when we need to optimise that
-* Zig style try assignment
-* TypeInternal checker for those optional type hints
+* Type checker for those optional type hints
 * Compiler warnings
 * Optimisation
 * `getCodeAtLine()` for imported files